kera-cudmore/seaside-sewing/README.md

   ![Delete Product Page Wireframe](documentation/wireframes/delete-product.png)

-* 404 Error
+* 404 Error - The 404 page lets the user know there has been a problem and displays a button to redirect them to the products.

   ![404 Error Page Wireframe](documentation/wireframes/404.png)

-* Privacy Policy
+* Privacy Policy - The privacy policy page contains the privacy policy for the site.

   ![Privacy Policy Page Wireframe](documentation/wireframes/privacy.png)

-* Terms & Conditions
+* Terms & Conditions - The terms & conditions page contains the terms and conditions for the site.

   ![Terms & Conditions Page Wireframe](documentation/wireframes/terms-conditions.png)

-* Delivery Information
+* Delivery Information - The delivery page contains further information for the user on delivery options.

   ![Delivery Information Page Wireframe](documentation/wireframes/delivery-info.png)